Chichester Harbour

 Check out our family fun in Chichester article for inspiration during the school holidays.

 Chichester, Midhurst and Petworth are packed with friendly independents brimming with interesting ideas for the perfect gift to take home.
 With farm shops and local food and drink traders scattered across the area, there’s plenty to tempt you throughout the district.
 Why not stay for a couple of days and make the most of your time here following our '48 Hours in...' itineraries.
+Take a look at our guide to some of the best independent shops in Chichester, in Petworth and in Midhurst.

-With our outstanding countryside, world-class culture and impressive vineyards there's so much to keep you here.
-Why not cycle or drive our wine route (there's bike hire on hand here) which takes in four of our most welcoming vineyards.
-What's more, we are quite possibly the most dog-friendly area in the country with many businesses welcoming dogs including the cathedral and not forgetting the most inclusive doggie event of the year, Goodwoof.
+With our outstanding countryside, stunning coastline, world-class culture and impressive vineyards there's so much to see!
+Why not cycle or drive our wine route (there's bike hire on hand here) which takes in four of our most welcoming vineyards, or explore Chichester Harbour on a boat trip?